anant-bahuguna/todo-list/README.md

   - #### Below 2 steps have to be done everytime
   - Check if your local copy is up to date - `git fetch orign`
-  - If there are changes - `git pull origin/frontend`
+  - If there are changes - `git pull origin master`

   - Now you can work on your own branch
   - `git checkout frontend`